phanumat/Documentation/tools-and-ide/github-integration.rst

 .. _how_to_get_st_latest:

-Get latest code from SmartThingsPublic repository
+Get latest code from PEA HiVEPublic repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::

-    To get the latest code from the SmartThingsPublic repository, you need to have cloned your forked repository and configured it to fetch changes from the main (upstream) SmartThingsPublic repository.
+    To get the latest code from the PEA HiVEPublic repository, you need to have cloned your forked repository and configured it to fetch changes from the main (upstream) PEA HiVEPublic repository.

     See :ref:`setup_clone_fork` and :ref:`setup_sync_fork` in the :ref:`github_setup` section for more information.

-To get the latest code from the SmartThingsPublic repository, follow these steps:
+To get the latest code from the PEA HiVEPublic repository, follow these steps:

 **Step 1 - Fetch upstream changes**

 Open a terminal or command prompt and change directory to the root of your forked repository.

 Type ``git fetch upstream`` and press Enter.
-This will fetch the branches and their commits from the SmartThingsPublic repository.
+This will fetch the branches and their commits from the PEA HiVEPublic repository.

 **Step 2 - Checkout your local master branch**